Peril at End House: Book dedication

 The dedication of the book reads:

 To Eden Phillpotts.
 To whom I shall always be grateful for his friendship and the encouragement he gave me many years ago.

 In 1908, Christie was recovering from influenza and bored, and she started to write a story at the suggestion of her mother, Clara Miller (see the dedication to The Mysterious Affair at Styles).
 This suggestion sparked Christie's interest in writing and several pieces were composed, some of which are now lost or remain unpublished (one exception to this is The Call of Wings which later appeared in The Hound of Death in 1933).
 These early efforts were mostly short stories, but at some point late in the year Christie attempted her first novel, Snow Upon the Desert.
 She sent it to several publishers but they all rejected the work.
 At Clara's suggestion she then asked Phillpotts to read and critique both the book and other examples of her writing.
 He was a neighbour and friend of the Miller family in Torquay.
 He sent an undated reply back which included the praise that, "some of your work is capital.
 You have a great feeling for dialogue".
 In view of her later success in allowing readers to judge characters' feelings and motivations for themselves (and in doing so, thereby deceiving themselves as to the identity of the culprits), Phillpotts offered valuable suggestions to, "leave your characters alone, so that they can speak for themselves, instead of always rushing in to tell them what they ought to say, or to explain to the reader what they mean by what they are saying".
 He gave her further advice in the letter regarding a number of suggestions for further reading to help improve her work.

-Phillpotts gave Christie an introduction to his own literary agents, Hughies Massie, who rejected her work (although in the early 1920s, they did start to represent her).
+Phillpotts gave Christie an introduction to his own literary agents, Hughes Massie, who rejected her work (although in the early 1920s, they did start to represent her).
 Undaunted, Christie attempted another story, now lost, called Being So Very Wilful, and again asked Phillpotts for his views.
 He replied on 9 February 1909 with a great deal more advice and tips for reading.
 In her autobiography, published posthumously in 1977, Christie wrote, "I can hardly express the gratitude I feel to him.
 He could so easily have uttered a few careless words of well-justified criticism and possibly discouraged me for life.
 As it was, he set out to help".